 On this day in 1998, a hero passes away.
 First Lt.
-Garlin M. Conner was posthumously awarded the Medal of Honor just last year.
+Garlin M. Conner was posthumously awarded the Medal of Honor just a few years ago.
 It had been nearly two decades since his death—and more than 70 years since his act of bravery.

 The Medal cements Conner’s place in history as one of the most decorated soldiers in World War II, following closely on the heels of Audie Murphy.